TechVesrse-CT-University/KTK-KUCH-TO-KARANGE-/Readme.md

 RescueGrid addresses these challenges through an integrated platform with four core components:

 1. **RescueConnect**: A real-time emergency communication system with priority messaging, multimedia support, and offline capabilities.
-2. **DisasterPredict**: AI-driven disaster prediction and risk assessment tool that provides actionable recommendations.
+2. **WeatherPredict**: AI-driven weather forecasting and disaster prediction tool that provides actionable recommendations.
 3. **RescueMap**: Interactive mapping interface for emergency resource coordination and situational awareness.
 4. **RescueX India**: Multilingual disaster management chatbot specialized for the Indian context and languages.